inmanta/inmanta-core/docs/administrators/auth.rst

 ---------------------------------

 Inmanta supports all external authentication providers that support JWT tokens with RS256 or HS256.
 These providers need to add a claims that indicate the allowed client type (``urn:inmanta:ct``).
-Currently, the dashboard only has support for keycloak.
+Currently, the web-console only has support for keycloak.
 However, each provider that can insert custom (private) claims should work.
-The dashboard now relies on the keycloak js library to implement the OAuth2 implicit flow, required to obtain a JWT.
+The web-console now relies on the keycloak js library to implement the OAuth2 implicit flow, required to obtain a JWT.

 .. tip:: All patches to support additional providers such as Auth0 are welcome.
-Alternativelyr contact Inmanta NV for custom
+Alternatively contact Inmanta NV for custom
     integration services.

 Keycloak configuration
 **********************
-The dashboard has out of the box support for authentication with `Keycloak <http://www.keycloak.org>`_.
-Install keycloak and create an initial login as decribed in the Keycloak documentation and login with admin credentials.
+The web-console has out of the box support for authentication with `Keycloak <http://www.keycloak.org>`_.
+Install keycloak and create an initial login as described in the Keycloak documentation and login with admin credentials.

 This guide was made based on Keycloak 3.3

 If inmanta is configured to use SSL, the authentication provider should also use SSL.
-Otherwise, the dashboard will not be able to fetch user information from the authentication provider.
+Otherwise, the web-console will not be able to fetch user information from the authentication provider.